ahmednafies/tracking_app/README.md

 Shipit is a simplified tool for Shipment simple tracking.

-Where Companies can check the status of their shipments.
+Where companies can check the status of their shipments.

 This tool is for tracking shipments between companies.

 ### Setup
+add `.env` in the root directory depending on your environment, choose one of `DEV`, `STAGING` or `PROD`

+    ENV=DEV
+    SECRET_KEY=your-secret-key

 Use `Python 3` for back-end